University Of Cape Town Diversity

 About Cape Town

-Cape Town is the most popular international tourist destination in South Africa, largely due to its good climate, natural surroundings and well-developed infrastructure.
-Cape Town also has several notable cultural attractions, including the Victoria & Alfred Waterfront, various shopping venues and Two Oceans Aquarium.
+Cape Town is the most popular international tourist destination in South Africa, largely due to its good climate, natural surroundings, and well-developed infrastructure.
+Cape Town also has several notable cultural attractions, including the Victoria & Alfred Waterfront, various shopping venues, and the Two Oceans Aquarium.

 Further information about Cape Town: www.capetown.gov.za